 Always Bring the Required Documents

 Your local driver’s license, your IDP, your passport, and other car-related documents should be with you all the time when driving in Zimbabwe.
-The mentioned documents are what road authorities will look for during checkpoints, and failure to present them might get you fined.
-The good thing is that you do not need a visa for your International Driver’s Permit in Zimbabwe application.
+The mentioned documents are what road traffic authorities will look for during checkpoints, and failure to present them might get you fined.
+The good thing is that you do not need a visa for your International Driver’s Permit application.
 You can find a sample of an International Driver’s Permit in PDF form online if you are ever curious about what it looks like.

 Do Not Drive Under the Influence